 For your convenience, we have put together a list of supplies that ReptiFiles personally recommends for the health of your new pet hognose snake, as well as your own peace of mind.
-In other words, we did the shopping for you! 😉 Just pick one option from or click the link for every category.
+In other words, we did the shopping for you! ?

 - Heavy water bowl

-- Enrichment items: artificial plants, cork logs, rocks, branches, etc.
+- Enrichment items: plants, cork logs, branches, rocks, etc.

 - Infrared temperature gun